 In one sense, search marketing is the perfect candidate for Agile marketing processes.
 Agile marketing is all about iterations and testing.
 We start with the minimum viable product, in this case the smallest marketing element that we can test.
 We take that element and see how people respond, then either change it or add to it and test again.

-Search engine optimization (SEO) is an ever-changing algorithm that isn’t ever fully defined—I would argue that the only way to maintain sanity while optimizing your search marketing is to be agile.
+Search engine optimization (SEO) is an ever-changing algorithm that isn’t ever fully defined—we would argue that the only way to maintain sanity while optimizing your search marketing is to be agile.

 In addition to the rules of search marketing changing frequently, however, there is an added layer of complexity for the testing stage of agile search marketing.
 Search engines don’t notice your updates immediately, so you might spend your two days optimizing for your target keywords, then not know if your efforts were successful until weeks later.